daegalus/csrd/content.en/04-genres/03-scifi.md

 ### Kardashev Scale

-{{< hint warning >}}
+> [!WARNING]
-Even in the realm of hard science fiction, the fantastic can sometimes creep in, at least as a hypothesis.
+> Even in the realm of hard science fiction, the fantastic can sometimes creep in, at least as a hypothesis.
 For instance, despite the lack of theoretical foundation for the technologies that would be required to achieve it, many scientists accept that the Kardashev Scale is broadly true.
 A Type I civilization is even more advanced than ours in the 21st century, having the ability to capture all energy from the Earth.
 A Type II civilization uses the entire output of the energy of its star, building things on a mega-scale, such as a ring or sphere that encircles the sun or structures that involve the moving or dismantling of a planet.
 A Type III civilization begins to harness the power of all the stars in its galaxy and can even reshape things on a galactic scale.
 Additional types are hypothesized, which include the manipulation of the universe (Type IV) and even the multiverse (Type V).
-{{< /hint >}}

 ## Suggested Types For A Science Fiction Game